-An introduction to the genre of detective or mystery fiction.
-Students will read, discuss, and analyze short stories and novels by writers including Edgar Allan Poe, Sir Arthur Conan Doyle, Agatha Christie, Dorothy Sayers, Raymond Chandler, and Sue Grafton.
-Recommended: Pass WRD-098 or placement in WR-121.
+An introduction to the genre of detective or "mystery" fiction.
+Students will read, discuss, and analyze short stories and novels by writers including Mystery novels and short stories by such writers including Edgar Allan Poe, Sir Arthur Conan Doyle, Agatha Christie, Dorothy Sayers, Raymond Chandler, and Sue Grafton.
+Recommended: WRD-098 or placement in WR-121